 As a registered homeschooler, the law states that you must provide ‘an educational program’ – the design and administration of which falls to the parents.
 You do not have to follow the BC curriculum or outcomes if you do not wish to do so.
-(If you wish to use the BC IRP’s as a framework for your child(ren)’s educational program, you can find them here.)
+(If you wish to learn more about the BC curriculum as a framework for your child(ren)’s educational program, you can find more about it here.)
 Enrollment with a school district DL program or Distance Ed. course requires that the student follow the provincial learning outcomes using Ministry-approved curriculum, however.
 For more info, see Educational Options in BC.

 Under Part 2, Div.
 4, Sec.’s 12 and 13 of the BC School Act, you may register your child as home schooled and provide whatever educational program for that child that you think would be best suited to them.
 ‘Enrollment’ means the child becomes a ‘student’ and takes part in a Distance Ed, DL, or in-class public school program and as such fall under the remainder of the School Act.

 As an enrolled student, your child(ren) may be taking courses at home and you may facilitate those courses, but the family does not have authority over the educational program.
 See BCHEA’s Educational Options in BC.

 According to the BC School Act, a parent is not required to register their child(ren) until the age of 6, although you may register them at the age of 5.
 Homeschooled children must be registered up to age 16.
 Registration for ages 17 to 19 is optional.
 To remove a child from the school system (even a child who is not yet 6), you are required to register that child.